levachou/macrophytes/README.md

 Citation
 If you use this code or data, please cite:

 Levachou, S. & Stonevičius, E. (in review).
 Large-scale spatial and temporal patterns of aquatic macrophytes using Google Earth Engine workflow.
-DOI: [to be added]

 License